YoureWaifuABest/LuluMathBot/README.md

 # LuluMathBot
 Discord bot to do basic League of Legends related math and output League of Legends related stats.

+## No longer maintained; rewrote in Go and moved to https://github.com/YoureWaifuABest/Go-LuluMathBot

 ## Current features:
 1. Lethality, armor, and magic resistance calculations
 2. Basic damage calculator (damage * resist essentially)